jackhumbert/fardriver-controllers/MANUAL.md

 ### 3.2.7 Speed Limit RPM: The RPM used for Morse code speed limiting.

-#### 4 Energy Return
+# 4 Energy Regen

 ![image](/images/9.jpg)

-For the throttle back brake function, during the ride, the throttle back goes into the e-brake state.
+For the throttle return brake function, during riding, the electronic brake state will be entered after the throttle is returned.

-For the e-brake function, when braking, the whole vehicle gives 🎧 brake signal to the controller, and the controller detects the brake signal and then enters the e-brake state.
+For the electronic brake function, when braking, the whole vehicle sends a brake signal to the controller, and the controller enters the electronic brake state after detecting the brake signal.

-Note that to use the e-brake function, you must enable this function by selecting **e-brake or return throttle brake** in the **follow** item.
+Note that when using the electronic brake function, you must select electronic brake or throttle return brake in the follow item to enable this function.
 And set the return current.
-Note that the maximum return current is generally 25%-50% larger than the stop return current when setting the parameter.
+Note that when setting parameters, the maximum return current is generally 25%~50% larger than the stop return current.

 ## 4.1 Brake current limitation

-### 4.1.1 Stop the reflux
+### 4.1.1 Brake current

 Brake current for e-brake.
 Default 2A, change to 5A-20A as needed when you need e-brake strength, for the large capacity battery of 4-wheeler, its back-charging current is allowed to be bigger, it can be set to 20A-60A.

-### 4.1.2 Maximum return flow:
+### 4.1.2 Maximum brake current:

-Peak braking current of e-brake: default 4A, when you need strong braking, you can set it to 10A-40A, for 4-wheeler, you can consider 40A-80A.
+Peak braking current of electronic brake: 4A by default, can be set to 10A-40A when strong braking is required, and 40A-80A can be considered for four-wheel vehicles.

 ### 4.1.3 Throttle return brake point

 Default is 0, the faster the throttle return speed, the smaller the braking force.
 Slow speed, light braking force.

-* 1: The braking force is the greatest when the throttle is returned.
+1: The braking force is the greatest when the throttle is returned.
 Above this speed, turning the handlebar back halfway is a constant speed without acceleration or deceleration.
 For example, 4000 means that the higher the speed from 0 to 4000, the closer it is to half the throttle value.
 The middle throttle value above 4000 is a constant speed without acceleration or deceleration.
 When the handlebar is higher than the middle value, it accelerates, and when it is lower than the middle value, it decelerates.
 The more you turn the handlebar back, the stronger the brakes.

 ## 4.2 Negative current coefficient